qiyueliang/CAM2/README.md

 # CAM2
-Current stage: try to upload multiple csv files
+Current stage: try to upload multiple csv files</br>
 Next step:successfuly match up case id, extract all the metadata(from the two csv files uploaded) correspond to the case id

 The following are directly related codes: